nus-cs2103-AY1718S2/addressbook-level4/collated/functional/laichengyu.md

     private static AsyncHttpClient myAsyncHttpClient = asyncHttpClient();

     /**
-     * Asynchronously fetches data from the specified url and returns it as a JsonObject
+     * Returns a Future object, future from the specific url asynchronously.
+     * The HTTP request Response can be retrieved using future.get().
+     * All operations queued before future.get() are performed async and the application
+     * will be thread-blocked at future.get() to wait for the return Response.
      * @param url cannot be null
-     * @return data received as a JsonObject
-     * @throws InterruptedException when there is a thread interrupt
+     * @return a Future object that can retrieve a Response which contains HTTP request data
+     * in its responseBody
+     */
-     * @throws ExecutionException when there is an error in data fetching */ public static JsonObject asyncFetch(String url) throws InterruptedException, ExecutionException {
+    public static Future<Response> asyncFetch(String url) {
         //Send HTTP request asynchronously
         BoundRequestBuilder boundReqBuilder = myAsyncHttpClient.prepareGet(url);
         AsyncHandler<Response> asyncHandler = getResponseAsyncHandler();
-        Future<Response> whenResponse = boundReqBuilder.execute(asyncHandler);

-        //Set loading UI
-        EventsCenter.getInstance().post(new LoadingEvent(true));
-        Response response = whenResponse.get();
-        //Return UI to normal
-        EventsCenter.getInstance().post(new LoadingEvent(false));
-        return parseStringToJsonObj(response.getResponseBody());
+        return boundReqBuilder.execute(asyncHandler);
     }

     /**